peterhajas/goodbar/readme.md

 There are three segments: `left`, `center` and `right`.
 Each segment is an array of items, which are dictionaries which have the `script` and `color` keys.
 If a color is not provided, orange will be used (a very sane default).

-Additionally, there are global values for the entire bar.
-Currently only the `backgroundColor` and `height` globals are implemented.
+Additionally, there are global values for the entire bar:

+ - `backgroundColor` - specify the background color of the bar
+ - `height` - specify the height (in points) of the bar
+ - `fontName` - specify the font name used for items.
+If no font is found for that name, Menlo will be used
+ - `fontSize` - specify the font size used for items

 Colors can be specified with the standard CSS syntax: